sidecartridge/sidecart-site-dev-docs/sidecartridge-tos/user-guide.md

 parent: SidecarTridge TOS
 ---

-{: .warn }
+{: .warning }
-This is a deprecated version of the User Guide for the SidecarTridge TOS emulator with firmware version 1.0.
-Upgrade to the latest firmware version and refer to the [latest User Guide](/sidecartridge-tos/user-guideV2/) for the most up-to-date information.
+This page documents the SidecarTridge TOS emulator with firmware **v1.0**, which is deprecated.
+The instructions below may not match the current device behaviour.
+If you are running current firmware, follow the [latest User Guide](/sidecartridge-tos/user-guideV2/) instead.

 # User Guide
 {: .no_toc }